ampize/docs/content/docs/guides/datamodels.md

 }
 ```

-## Embedded types
+### Embedded Types

 <br>

-Embedded relations are used to represent a type that embeds another type.
+Embedded relations are used to represent a Type that embeds another Type.

 <br>